Netcentric/vault-upgrade-hook/README.md

 ## Requirements

 `AEM6.0 SP3` and above, if you are using Sling without AEM see the detailed dependencies in `vault-upgrade-hook/pom.xml`.

+Some provided samples also have additional requirements.
+You can find them in local readme files.

 ## Usage